-Most of us dream of a nice manicured lawn for our garden surrounded by neat shrubs and trees, and this is all well and good.
+Most of us dream of a nice manicured lawn for our garden surrounded by neat shrubs and trees.
 However, soon after the arrival of your little ones, you will begin to cover your lawn with all manner of play-related structures.

 Safety in a Family Garden

-“An automatic safety cover is the answer,” she says, “as it is easy to use and can even support a small child or dog walking on it in an emergency.”
+“An automatic safety cover is the answer as it is easy to use and can even support a small child or dog walking on it in an emergency,” she says.

 She also advises ensuring that there’s sufficient lighting in the pool and designing in adequate depths in parts where a slide or springboard might be included.